forrestzhang107/lapper/README.md

 ```

 Output: `{ 'function_1': 441, 'function_2': 90, total: 531 }`
-Execution time is in milliseconds
+Execution time is in milliseconds.

 ## Logging